NetLogo-Mobile/Translation-Chinese/Articles/turtle.Source.md

-The `turtle` primitive reports the specific turtle with the given number.
+The `turtle` primitive reports a specific turtle with the given number.
 For example, if we wanted to create a model with just two turtles, one a cat and the other a mouse, we could write the following code.
 Notice that when we create turtles, the numbering starts with zero.